Chart Color Schemes

 Kenwick is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kenwick's cultural diversity is notable, with 40.3% speaking a language other than English at home and 44.6% born overseas.
-Christianity is the predominant religion in Kenwick, comprising 46.8% of its population.
-Islam is overrepresented compared to Greater Perth, making up 8.6% versus 11.8%.
+Kenwick's cultural diversity is notable, with 40.3% of its residents speaking a language other than English at home and 44.6% born overseas.
+Christianity is the predominant religion in Kenwick, comprising 46.8% of the population.
+However, Islam is overrepresented compared to Greater Perth, making up 8.6% of Kenwick's population versus 11.8%.

 Frequently Asked Questions - Diversity